Unstructured-IO/pipeline-oer/README.md

 }
 ```

-You can also run the extraction code with Python directly using the following comments
+You can also run the extraction code with Python directly using the following commands
-root directory of this project:
+from the `pipeline-oer` directory:

 ```python
 from prepline_oer.api.comments import pipeline_api